m-lamonaca/programming-notes/DotNet/C#/C#.md

 }
 else if (o is Type t)  // test variable to determine if matches a type {
-    // t gets the value of o if the test succedes
+    // t gets the value of o if the test succeeds
 }
 else
 {